 The workshop then uses the "Hotel Sales Cycle of Service" model to present best practices that will make it easy to stand out from the competition and close more business.
 These address both the timing of and also the personalization and customization of the responses by using "hi-tech" for "old school relationship building."
 Examples include doing more than just responding in the online RFP platform (such as also replying by phone and/or email), conducting virtual site tours when prospects cannot stop by in person, and using dynamic new tools such as video email.

 For first time clients, Doug Kennedy arrives prior to the training for an introductory consultative meeting.
-He offers advice about how to better-utilize the hotel’s current sales lead tracking system, whether it is Delpi, Opera, Salesforce, or a more manual process.
-For clients who are interested, Doug also offers a Sales Process Assessment prior to the training, during which he tracks how leads from the past were acted upon throughout the actual sales cycle.
+He offers advice about how to better-utilize the hotel's current sales lead tracking system, whether it is Delpi, Opera, Salesforce, or a more manual process.
+For clients who are interested, Doug also offers an optional Sales Process Assessment prior to the training, during which he tracks how leads from the past were acted upon throughout the actual sales cycle.
+(Additional fee applies.)
 First, he randomly selects 5-8 leads from 90-120 days back.
 Next, he sits with each sales manager as they research and document their action steps specific to that lead, including calls, email exchanges and responses in various lead platforms.
 Later, Doug presents a recap report detailing how each salesperson performed in terms of timeliness and personalization.